wmo-im/wis2box/docs/source/reference/running/station-metadata.rst

 Station metadata
 ================

-The authoritative source of station metadata for international reporting surface based stations is `OSCAR/Surface`_.
+The authoritative source of station metadata for internationally reporting surface based stations is `OSCAR/Surface`_.

 The wis2box API can be used to retrieve station metadata from OSCAR/Surface and cache a subset of this station metadata in the backend.